ThomasAribart/json-schema-to-ts/README.md

 // }
 ```

-### Not & If/Then/Else
+## Not & If/Then/Else

 For the same reason as `oneOf` (missing refinment types), I feel like implementing the `not` and the `if/then/else` keywords in `FromSchema` would lead into a rabbit hole...

 But I may be wrong !
-If you have a use case and you think that it can be implemented, feel free to submit a PR 🤗
+If you think that it can be implemented, feel free to [open an issue](https://github.com/ThomasAribart/json-schema-to-ts/issues) 🤗